 1. Introduction to App Store Keyword Optimization

 We previously have discussed how ASO is a two-step process.
-In this chapter, we will have an overall look at the set of practices called Keyword Optimization which primarily tries to increase the Visibility of your app in the app stores.
+In this chapter, we will have an overall look at the set of practices called App Store Keyword Optimization which primarily tries to increase the visibility of your app in the app stores.

 Increasing your visibility in the app stores is all about keywords.
 That’s why the set of processes to increase the visibility of your app is called Keyword Optimization.

 In this chapter we will explore the most effective ways of finding the best keywords for your app that will allow you to; reach your target audience, rank as high as possible and get downloads from the highest quality users.

 First, you have to find some keyword ideas.
 After that, you should choose the most promising ones and work over them to create new combinations and long-tail keywords.

 The final step is to wait and measure the performance of these keywords.
 Based on their performance you will repeat the process based on your findings.
-After each wave of Keyword Optimization, your keywords will get closer to perfection.
+After each wave of App Store Keyword Optimization, your keywords will get closer to perfection.

 The first and foremost step you are going to take while doing Keyword Optimization is to find some potential keyword ideas.
 After all, how can you do app store optimization keyword research if you don’t have a starting point?